October 6, 2022

 Light the rider

-Placing light sources from the same direction as the camera is the best way to get consistent results.
+• Lots of ambient light is ideal, though placing light sources from the same direction as the camera is the best way to get consistent results.
 Be careful with spot lightning as it can create heavy shadows.
-Lots of ambient light is ideal.

-Significant lighting from behind the rider (pointing toward the camera) can cause issues with contrast.
+• Significant lighting from behind the rider (pointing toward the camera) can cause issues with contrast.
+For this reason we recommend avoiding positioning the rider in front of large windows.

 The Video

 Once you have yourself and your setup figured out, recording a video is the easy part.
-There are a few tips we recommend.
+There are a few guidelines you’ll need to follow to get great bike fit results:

-Ultrawide lenses and video settings can distort the image and cause issues with your results.
+• Avoid the use of wide angle lenses or views (e.g. 0.5x) and video settings as they distort the image and cause issues with your results.

-Slow motion settings limit the amount of data we can collect on your pedal stroke, reducing accuracy.
+• Slow motion settings limit the amount of data the software collects on your pedal stroke, reducing accuracy.

-While 4k video is great, we're going to compress is anyway so save yourself some upload time and record in a lower resolution (e.g. 720p, 1080p).
+• While 4k video is great, we’re going to compress is anyway so save yourself some upload time and record in resolutions like 720p or 1080p.

 Trim the Video

-Uploading your own video?
+• Uploading your own video?
 Trim the video to only include you riding the bike, not getting on or off.
-We recommend taking 30+ seconds of video and then trimming to the middle 10-15sec of riding to submit for your analysis.
-It's very easy on most modern devices to trim a video.
-Here are detailed instructions for Apple
+We recommend taking 20-30 seconds of video and then trimming to the middle 10-15 seconds of riding to submit for your analysis.
+It’s very easy on most modern devices to trim a video.
+Here are detailed instructions for Apple and Samsung phones.

 Bike Fit Setup Takeaways